FlaviuSim/readncode.com/source/_posts/2013-07-14-startup-stress-and-anxiety-answers-included.markdown

    5. [Impostor Syndrome](http://en.wikipedia.org/wiki/Impostor_syndrome) is a real thing

-   6. Go big AND go home.
-Occasionally.
+   6. Go big AND go home; Occasionally.

    7. If you lie, believe it, stand behind it and move on.
 Saves you time.